Most cats can regulate their body temperature well on their own so that they don’t overheat.

 - Cats with long and thick fur: Maine Coons, Norwegian Forest, Birman, Turkish Angora, Ragdoll

-- Excess weight: Fat cells serve as increased insulation that, while beneficial in the cold, have the opposite effect when temperatures rise.
+- Excess weight: Fat cells serve as increased insulation that, while beneficial in the cold, has the opposite effect when temperatures rise.
 Additionally, overweight cats generate more heat from even mild exercise.

 - Heart issues such as dilated cardiomyopathy or hypertrophic cardiomyopathy